Memorandum D16-1-1: Information pertaining to the application, collection, and adjustment of a surtax

 5. Every surtax order made by the Governor in Council is published in the Canada Gazette.

-6. The CBSA will issue a Customs Notice that will provide information about the imported goods subject to the surtax order, the information required to calculate the amount of surtax and any other relevant information.
+6. The CBSA will issue a customs notice that will provide information about the imported goods subject to the surtax order, the information required to calculate the amount of surtax and any other relevant information, including the surtax or safeguard measure code for the purposes of the CBSA Assessment and Revenue Management (CARM) system.

 7. The importer becomes liable to pay surtax on imported goods subject to a surtax order upon the importation of the goods.